-trategyThis is a purpose build blocks of flats, built in accordance with the applicable guidance at the time of construction and a communal fire detection system is not required or warranted.detectionAutomatic detection for activation of associated fire safety systems only e.g. Automatic detection for activation of associated fire safety systems only e.g. smoke vents / lifts / access control systems provided.
-A BS 5839 part 6 system to category LD3 Grade D2 (Mains powered with user replaceable battery) There is no fire alarm panel nor is one required in this purpose built block of dwellings.
-There are no repeater panels at this premises.
-Due to the size of the premises a detailed zone plan is not required.
-Not Applicable, as there is no common parts fire alarm system installed on site.
-The alarm is raised by word of mouth/shouting fire.
-Emergency lighting at this premises is provided by; Individual self contained mains powered units.
-Appears to comply with the requirements of applicable CLG guides.
-Automatically opening vents are provided on escape routes.
-There are no sprinkler systems installed at this premises.
-There are no sprinkler systems installed at this premises.
-There were none installed or made known to the assessor.
-There are no dry/wet riser in this premises.
-First aid fire fighting equipment is not provided in the common parts of the premises because there are no employees present to use or monitor them and prevent vandalism and misuse.
+Fire Alarm Strategy This is a purpose build blocks of flats, built in accordance with the applicable guidance at the time of construction and a communal fire detection system is not required or warranted.
+Primary fire detection Automatic detection for activation of associated fire safety systems only e.g. and alarm system smoke vents / lifts / access control systems provided.
+Fire Detection System within Dwellings A BS 5839 part 6 system to category LD3 Grade D1 (Mains powered with tamper proof battery) The arrangements within the dwelling(s) were not confirmed.
+Main Fire Alarm Control and Indicating Panel There is no automatic fire alarm in the common parts of this premises.
+Repeater Fire Alarm Panels There are no repeater panels at this premises.
+Fire Alarm Zone Information Provided at the Fire Alarm Panel/s Not Applicable, as there is no common parts fire alarm system is installed on site.
+Interface Arrangements for the Fire Alarm System Not Applicable, as there is no common parts fire alarm system installed on site.
+Means of Raising the Fire Alarm The alarm is raised by word of mouth/shouting fire.
+Emergency Lighting Emergency lighting at this premises is provided by; Individual self contained mains powered units.
+Coverage of Emergency Lighting Appears to comply with the recommendations of the current British Standard.
+Smoke Ventilation Automatically opening vents are provided on escape routes.
+The smoke vent/s are operated by automatic smoke detectors.
+Areas provided with sprinkler protection: There are no sprinkler systems installed at this premises.
+Automatic Sprinkler System There are no sprinkler systems installed at this premises.
+Other Fire Suppression Systems There were none installed or made known to the assessor.
+Wet/Dry Risers The fire fighting risers outlets are located at; In the staircase at all levels.
+First Aid Fire Fighting First aid fire fighting equipment is not provided in the common parts of the premises because there are no employees present to use or monitor them and prevent vandalism and misuse.